MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 ---
-title: Add search to library browser
+title: Add search to the library browser
 description: Step by step tutorial to design MAKES grammar for custom data ms.topic: tutorial ms.date: 11/16/2020
 ---
-# Add search to library browser
+# Add search to the library browser

 This tutorial is a continuation of the ["Build a library browser with contextual filters"](tutorial-entity-linking.md) tutorial.